Frequently Asked Questions

 Category: Curriculum

 Options are not limited in the International Section: the students preparing for the BFI attend the same classes as those students taking the French baccalauréat program but with additional hours in English, History and Geography.
+They cannot take LLCE, as they are already doing extra English.

 Category: Curriculum